python-pillow/Pillow/PIL/OleFileIO-README.md

 		# Test if a file is an OLE container:
 		assert OleFileIO_PL.isOleFile('myfile.doc')

-		# Open an OLE file:
+		# Open an OLE file from disk:
 		ole = OleFileIO_PL.OleFileIO('myfile.doc')

 		# Get list of streams: